AlexisLosenko/KPMG_project/README.md

 #4 Article extraction folder.
 Run articles_extraction_1.0b.py                                 |      DIVIDE ARTICLES + TRANSLATE

 Frontend is in front.
 Run with flask after database exists

+## Front-end

+ **Dependencies**

+ In order for the front to work, make sure you have the following packages installed in the 'pymongoexample' dir:
+   `pipenv install flask flask-pymongo python-dotenv`
+ or
+ `pip install flask flask-pymongo python-dotenv`
+ Also make sure you have **mongoDb** installed on your machine

+ **Launching**

+ Depending on your mongodb settings or your OS, run the following line to start your mongodb:
+   `sudo service mongod start` (ubuntu)

+ To start the flask application, if everything went smoothly, run
+   `flask run` from your '*/front*' directory.